canro91/canro91.github.io/_posts/2022-11-21-MondayLinks.md

 [How to deal with burnout and its consequences?](https://news.ycombinator.com/item?id=33434742): Speaking about burnout: _"I really don't know how to get over this and how to move past it.
 I feel quite literally incapable of working...I'm trying to figure out what my future even looks like and how to move past this and any advice would be really appreciated."_

-A lot of good adive in there.
+A lot of good advice in there.

 ## What "Work" Looks Like